meta-llama/prompt-ops/README.md

 To get started with llama-prompt-ops, you'll need:

-- Existing System Prompt: Your existing prompt that you want to optimize
+- Existing System Prompt: Your existing system prompt that you want to optimize
-- Existing Query-Response Dataset: A JSON file containing query-response pairs for evaluation and optimization (see [prepare your dataset](#preparing-your-data) below)
+- Existing Query-Response Dataset: A JSON file containing query-response pairs (as few as 50 examples) for evaluation and optimization (see [prepare your dataset](#preparing-your-data) below)
 - Configuration File: A YAML configuration file (config.yaml) specifying model hyperparameters, and optimization details (see [example configuration](configs/facility-simple.yaml))

 ## How It Works